felbinger/AdminGuide/docs/services/netbox.md

 REDIS_PASSWORD=$(cat /dev/urandom | tr -dc A-Za-z0-9 | fold -w32 | head -n1)
 _EOF

+# load the redis password into the environment variables, to be able to print it out in the next step.
 source /home/admin/netbox/env/redis.env

+# NetBox also put's in a default SECRET_KEY, which is used by django to make sessions.
+# If you don't change this an authentication bypass might be possible!!!
+# We also set another superuser password, please change it right after the first login.
 cat <<_EOF > /home/admin/netbox/env/netbox.env
 DB_PASSWORD=irrelevant
 REDIS_PASSWORD=${REDIS_PASSWORD}